Canada’s First Nuclear Purity Natural Graphite

 This profile is part of a paid investor education campaign.*

-Canada Carbon Inc. (TSXV:CCB) is a graphite-focused exploration company with three wholly-owned properties in Quebec.
+Canada Carbon Inc. (TSXV:CCB, OTC:BRUZF) is a graphite-focused exploration company with three wholly-owned properties in Quebec.
 The company is currently focused on the Miller project which holds a rare form of hydrothermal lump-vein (HLV) graphite.

 Planned production from Phase 1 development of the Miller project, as outlined in the 2016 preliminary economic assessment (PEA), consists of nuclear purity graphite and architectural marble.
 Canada Carbon has shown it can produce a high purity graphite concentrate from flotation recovery without the need for expensive chemical processes.
 The company has also demonstrated that through thermal processing the Miller HLV graphite can obtain a purity of 99.9998 percent graphitic carbon, making it suitable for high-technology applications, including nuclear as well as aerospace and military end-uses.